Hanis3-gatech/CS7641-Project-15/README.md

 |:--:|
 |*Fig 6*|

-Indeed we can improve upon the RMSE using a highly turned Elastic-net.
+Indeed we can improve upon the RMSE using a highly tuned Elastic-net.
 This is quite exciting.
 We observe a stark drop in RMSE between the L1 ratio of 0.13 and 0.37.
 We will refer to this as the **rift of prosperity**.

 |![alt-text-11](elastic_importance.png "title-1")|
 |:--:|